Zulfiquar-class frigate: Negotiation, procurement, and development

 PNS Zulfiquar was commissioned into the Pakistan Navy by then-Rear Admiral Asif Sandila (senior fleet commander of the Surface Command), which was docked at the Karachi Port on 15 September 2009.

 The second frigate of her class, PNS Shamsheer, was launched on 31 October 2008, and commissioned on 19 December 2009 at Shanghai.
 PNS Shamsheer reported to its base on 23 January 2010.

 The third frigate of her class, PNS Saif, was commissioned in the Navy on 15 September 2010.

 The fourth and last frigate PNS Aslat was built with transfer of technology at the KS&EW Ltd. and commissioned on 17 April 2013.

-In 2010, Chief of Naval Staff, Admiral Numan Bashir, quoted in the media of the Navy's intention to expand its fleet by procuring additional ships.
+In 2010, Chief of Naval Staff, Admiral Noman Bashir, quoted in the media of the Navy's intention to expand its fleet by procuring additional ships.
 In 2015, it was reported that Pakistan Navy awarded the contract to the KS&EW Ltd. to build two more Zulfiquar-class frigates, which as of September 2018 are being constructed.